feldera/feldera/CONTRIBUTING.md

 ### Merging a pull request

-Since we run benchmarks as part of the CI, it'sa  good practice to preserve the commit IDs of the feature branch we've worked on (and benchmarked).
+Since we run benchmarks as part of the CI, it's a good practice to preserve the commit IDs of the feature branch we've worked on (and benchmarked).
 Unfortunately, [the github UI does not have support for this](https://github.com/community/community/discussions/4618)
 (it only allows rebase, squash and merge commits to close PRs).
 Therefore, it's recommended to merge PRs using the following git CLI invocation: